How to Stay Safe Backpacking? Do This One Thing

 Add your insurance information to the top of the document.

-If anything is to go wrong, it might be a good idea for your key people to have access to your insurance details too.
+If anything goes wrong, it might be a good idea for your key people to have access to your insurance details too.

 We included: